crisfeim/crisfe.im/content/posts/2025.05.13.tdd-ai-generator/index.md

 ### Prompt

 This is the *prompt* used in the *POC*.
-It can certainly be improved, but it worked:
+It can certainly be improved, but it worked well enough for the current POC:

 > Imagine that you are a programmer and the user's responses are feedback from compiling your code in your development environment.
 Your responses are the code you write, and the user's responses represent the feedback, including any errors.
 >